-Everyone experiences jaw pain from time-to-time, but the cause and subsequent treatment ranges from ibuprofen to surgery.
+Everyone experiences jaw pain from time to time, but the cause and subsequent treatment range from ibuprofen to surgery.
 But how do you know if that discomfort in your jaw is from sleeping in an awkward position or if it’s symptomatic of deeper issues?
+Today we are going to talk about 3 signs corrective jaw surgery could be an option for you.

 Experiencing pain as a result of chewing or biting (versus a persistent twinge) is a classic symptom of TMD.
 The jawbone is attached to the skull by two joints that allow the hinging motion of your mouth which can become damaged, and make any sliding motion extremely painful.
 While injections and pain medication can bring temporary relief, they act as more of a band-aid than a solution.
 A skilled oral surgeon can correct the problem permanently and eliminate the clicking sound that commonly accompanies severe jaw pain.